XU316 USB HiFi Decoder Zero-Code Product Configuration Protocol¶

 B0: Startup options

-Checksum: 1 byte - Sum of bytes starting from frame header, result modulo 256
+Checksum: 1 byte - Byte-wise sum from frame header, modulo 256

-- This command is sent first after XU316 power-up or restart to inform MCU that the device has started
+- This command is sent first by XU316 upon power-on or restart to inform MCU that device has started

-- XU316 sends the currently stored product information CRC and configuration information CRC to MCU
+- XU316 sends current stored product info CRC and config info CRC to MCU

 flowchart TB